k28321251/tdd-smartfill/README.md

 ## Step 2
 1) Create class for a cylindrical container.
 Don’t worry about the different shapes.
-2) Should be able to define the container of different dimensions (diameter and height).
+2) Should be able to define container of different dimensions (diameter and height).
 3) The volume of the container should be only in multiple of 10s.

 <pre><code>